cortesi/languages/README.md

 the necessary Rust code.
 To update the language data to the latest version from GitHub, simply run the `download_languages.sh` script and recompile your project.

+# License and Acknowledgements

+The code for the languages crate is licensed under the MIT License.

+The language data is sourced from the [GitHub Linguist](https://github.com/github-linguist/linguist) project, which is distributed under the MIT license and is copyright of GitHub, Inc.